Why did you become an independent editor?

 Read it out loud.
 I heard this tip from Dr. Marian Walhout (U. Mass.
 Medical School) in a panel discussion about scientific writing, and it’s so true.
 If you, or even better someone else, reads a sentence or a paragraph out loud and it doesn’t “sound right”, then you know you should go back and rephrase.
+You can have Word read sections out loud.
 Another tip is to keep sentences short.
 A long one is ok once in a while, but generally: one point per sentence.

 What is the most common mistake people make when writing their paper?

-Not being entirely accurate.
+Not giving the reader enough credit.
 When you write the rationale for your work in the Introduction, give the complete picture, not just one side of the story.
 When you write your Results, ensure that the descriptions of the data match the figures, and that inferences are not overstated.
 When you write the Discussion, discuss contradictory findings (if relevant), and limitations.
-Never sweep something under the rug – readers (reviewers, editors) will often notice, and this will reduce their enthusiasm and trust.
+Never sweep something under the rug – readers (reviewers, editors) will often notice, and this will reduce their enthusiasm and trust in your work.
 On the other hand, accuracy in all these contexts gives the reader credit, and will positively affect the opinion of you and your work.